Boaizz/Plants-Vs-Zombie-2/README.md

 SplashKit SDK
 ## Design Patterns
 ### Singleton
-In the `GameContext` class, we employ the Singleton design pattern to ensure that only one instance of the `GameContext` is created throughout the lifecycle of the game.
+In the `GameContext` class, I employ the Singleton design pattern to ensure that only one instance of the `GameContext` is created throughout the lifecycle of the game.
 This pattern is essential to control access to shared resources and states within the game, as well as to ensure consistency in behavior and state management.
 ### State
-In this game, we utilize the State design pattern to manage different states of the game, such as the main menu, gameplay, and game-over screens.
+In this game, I utilize the State design pattern to manage different states of the game, such as the main menu, gameplay, and game-over screens.
 The State pattern allows an object to alter its behavior when its internal state changes, appearing as though the object changed its class.
 The `GameState` interface is a central part of implementing this pattern.
 ### Factory Method
-In Plants vs Zombies 2, we utilize the Factory Method design pattern to create different types of zombie objects.
+In Plants vs Zombies 2, I utilize the Factory Method design pattern to create different types of zombie objects.
 This pattern provides a way to delegate the instantiation logic to child classes.
 It is used when a class cannot anticipate the class of objects it must create or when a class wants its subclasses to specify the objects it creates.
 The `ZombieFactory` interface is fundamental in implementing this pattern.

 ## Screenshots